Blog

 Treat On-prem as Cloud with Azure Arc

 Azure Arc converts a physical server into a first-class Azure resource in terms of policy, monitoring, and patch orchestration.
-Windows Server 2022 includes an Arc registration wizard and ARM template snippets, allowing onboarding to be completed in 60 seconds.
-After being projected into Azure, you may apply Defender for Cloud, run Automanage baselines, or stretch a subnet with Azure Extended Network.
+Windows Server 2025 includes Azure Arc Setup by default, and Arc-enabled Hotpatch can apply supported Windows Server 2025 updates without requiring a restart when prerequisites are met.[5]
+After the server is projected into Azure, you can apply Defender for Cloud, Azure Update Manager, Windows Admin Center in Azure Arc, or Azure Site Recovery configuration.

-Windows Server 2019 is still able to join Arc, but it does not have the built-in hooks; scripts provide a workaround, but they introduce friction.
-In the case that centralized cloud governance is on the roadmap, 2022 will reduce the integration glue code.
+Windows Server 2022 can also use simplified Arc Setup when fully updated.
+Windows Server 2019 is still able to join Arc through the Connected Machine agent, but it does not have the same built-in setup experience.
+If centralized cloud governance is on the roadmap, 2025 will reduce the integration glue code.

 Run Cloud-Native Windows Workloads

-If you have microservices or GitOps in your integration strategy, the new OS does not allow Windows nodes to be second-class citizens.
+If you have microservices or GitOps in your integration strategy, the newer OS baseline keeps Windows nodes from becoming second-class citizens.

 Licensing in One Paragraph